Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

-$L$(1/2, 0, 1/2).
+(iii) $L$(1/2, 0, 1/2).
 The imaginary phonon at $L$ point leads to a structural modulation of $2\times2\times2$.
-Similarly, we identified two stable structures, one with $D_{6h}$ ($P6/mmm$) symmetry and the other with $D_{2h}$ symmetry ($Immm$), as shown in Fig. \ref{Fig2-phonon}(b).
+Similarly, we identified two stable structures, one with $D_{6h}$ ($P6/mmm$, No.191) symmetry and the other with $D_{2h}$ symmetry ($Immm$, No.71), as shown in Fig. \ref{Fig2-phonon}(b).
 Their phonon dispersion and total energy evolution are shown in Fig. \ref{Fig2-phonon}(c)\&(d).

-$A$(0, 0, 1/2).
+(iv) $A$(0, 0, 1/2).
 The imaginary phonon at $A$ point leads to a structural modulation of $1\times1\times2$.
 After full structural relaxation, we obtained one structure with $D_{6h}$ symmetry (space group $P6/mmm$).
-However, this structure still shows imaginary phonon modes at its Brillouin zone boundary, indicating its instability.
-Its phonon dispersion is shown in Fig. S5 in the Supplemental Material \cite{SM}.
+However, this structure still shows imaginary phonon modes at its Brillouin zone boundary, indicating additional instability in the basal plane, as shown by its phonon dispersion in Fig. S6 \cite{SM}.

 Overall, we have identified four stable CDW structures in ScV$_6$Sn$_6$, including the experimentally reported one.
-The most energy-favored CDW structure has the $\sqrt 3\times \sqrt 3 \times 2$ lattice modulation, and future experimental verification is needed.
-Their structural details are in Table S1 in the Supplemental Material \cite{SM}.
+Their structural details are listed in Table S1 \cite{SM}.
+The most energy-favored CDW structure has the $\sqrt 3\times \sqrt 3 \times 2$ lattice modulation.
 All these CDW structures involve mainly the out-of-plane movement of Sc and Sn2 atoms, while the movements of other atoms are negligible.
 As shown in Fig. \ref{Fig2-phonon}(b), these different CDW structures can be obtained by different arrangements of the Sc and Sn2 atomic displacements.
 We speculate more CDW structures might be established via such displacement arrangements, as evidenced by the multiple phonon instabilities in the $A-L-H$ plane.
+Multiple CDW phases may appear at varied conditions or coexist simultaneously in experiments.

 An emergent question is about the origin of CDW phase transition in ScV$_6$Sn$_6$.
 In kagome lattices with van Hove singularity close to the Fermi energy, Fermi surface nesting is a potential mechanism for different charge orders.
-As shown in Fig. \ref{Fig1}(b), there are two van Hove singularities at $M$ point near the Fermi energy.
-The Fermi surface nesting function is calculated by the imaginary part of the bare charge susceptibility under zero-frequency limit,
+As shown in Fig. \ref{Fig1}(b), two van Hove singularities are at $M$ near the Fermi energy.
+The Fermi surface nesting function is estimated by the imaginary part of the bare charge susceptibility under zero-frequency limit,

 where $\delta$ is the Dirac-delta function. $\varepsilon_{n,\mathbf{k}}$ is the eigenvalue of band $n$ at $\mathbf{k}$ and $\varepsilon_0$ is the Fermi energy. $\mathbf{q}$ is the nesting vector.
 Generally, the Fermi surface nesting is responsible for the CDW phase transition only when both the imaginary and real parts of the bare charge susceptibility diverge at the same wave vector $\mathbf{q}$ (see discussions in, e.g., Ref. \onlinecite{Johannes2008fermi}).
 The real part defining the stability of charge density reads